sanaa-sys/PackForm/README.md

 # Order Tracking App

 > This web page displays the data from the Orders.csv file.
 This app is built in Vue.js and the backend is done in Python.
-Running the Python script is needed first to get the JSON
+Running the Python script is needed first to get the JSON.This is how the web page looks like.

 https://user-images.githubusercontent.com/56182013/87884615-da7d5f80-ca52-11ea-9f6b-6762bef82c96.png